Linuxfabrik/lfops/README.md

-# Ansible Collection of Roles, Playbooks and Plugins for managing Linux-based Data Centers
+# LFOps - Ansible Collection of Roles, Playbooks and Plugins for managing Linux-based Data Centers

 ## Installation